Pilates is ‘A thinking way of moving’

 Pilates develops long, lean muscles and core strength

 Pilates builds strength from the inside out and can have a visibly powerful effect on the shape and even height of our bodies.
-It is like the complete opposite of ‘body-building’: instead of building ‘big’, short, bulky muscles by isolated weight-lifting exercises, Pilates continually works to stretch and strengthen our muscles, using carefully controlled movements to build a longer, leaner, stronger and more flexible body.
+It is essentially the complete opposite of ‘body-building’.
+Instead of building ‘big’, short, bulky muscles by isolated weight-lifting exercises, Pilates continually works to stretch and strengthen our muscles, using carefully controlled movements to build a longer, leaner, stronger and more flexible body.
 Pilates teaches that our power lies in a central column of complex muscles in the torso and pelvis, and that our strength comes from proper alignment, awareness and breathing rather than brute force.

 Pilates works as a reliable partner with other forms of exercise